 By Leta E. Miller and J. Michele Edwards

 Chen Yi is the most prominent woman among the renowned group of new wave composers who came to the US from mainland China in the early 1980s.
-Yi is known for her creative output and a distinctive merging of Chinese and Western influences.
+Chen is known for her creative output and a distinctive merging of Chinese and Western influences.
 Leta E. Miller and J. Michele Edwards highlight Chen’s compositional strategies, her artistic elaborations, and the voice that links her earliest and most recent music.

 By Eric Lewis